 The other day I ate this for dinner with some fresh, sweet lunch peppers and sweet sugar snap peas.
 It was delicious and I didn’t feel the need for breakfast the next day, my tummy was still full!
 Actually, that might have been because I ate almost two potatoes all by myself but let’s ignore this fact, please.
 Thank you very much.

 So, if you were wondering how to cook purple sweet potatoes, I hope you’ll like this recipe.
-Also, make sure to check out my baked purple sweet potato recipe which is amazing!
-Generally, you can do whatever you do with regular sweet potato with a purple sweet potato but I’ll have even more recipes for you in the future anyway just because I really love you.
-And purple sweet potatoes.
+Also, make sure to check out my baked purple sweet potato recipe and mashed purple sweet potatoes recipe which are both amazing!

 Here is the handy printable…